dalrimple/jquery-touchmeup/README.md

 	}
 	$.fn.touchMeUp("config", configObject);

 `dataPrefix` is used as a prefix to data that is saved on the jQuery objects that listeners are attached to.
 If there is a possibility of a conflict with other data values, this can be changed to something unique.
 `dragThreshold` is a distance within which the direction of a swipe event is determined.
-`errorFn` is a a function that is called when an error is detected in the usage of the plugin `errorMessages` is an object containing the error messages passed to the error function.
+`errorFn` is a a function that is called when an error is detected in the usage of the plugin.
+`errorMessages` is an object containing the error messages passed to the error function.

 These defaults should not have to be changed, but the option is there if needed.

 Have a look at the index.html file for usage examples.

-## TODO ##
+### TODO ###

 Currently only swipes are supported, I plan on implementing events for taps, pinches, drags and multitouch.
 Also the event data that is passed to the listener function needs a lot of work to be useful, currently it is just a collection of all of the default event data in one object.

----
+##### acknowledgements #####

-I'd also like to thank [Charlie Gleason](https://github.com/superhighfives) for help on this plugin.
+Thanks to [Charlie Gleason](https://github.com/superhighfives) for the support.